Permanence properties of $F$-injectivity: Localization and descent under faithfully flat homomorphisms

 \begin{lemma} Let $(R,\fm)$ be a Noetherian local ring of prime characteristic $p > 0$.
 Fix a filtered direct system $\{\psi_\alpha\colon R \to S_\alpha\}_\alpha$ of module-finite homomorphisms such that $F_R\colon R \to F_{R*}R$ is the colimit of this directed system.
 Then, the ring $R$ is $F$-injective if and only if the $R$-module homomorphisms

 are injective for all $i$ and for all $\alpha$. \end{lemma}

 \begin{proof} The homomorphism $H^i_\fm(F_R)\colon H^i_\fm(R) \to H^i_\fm(F_{R*}R)$ factors as

 for every $\alpha$.
 Thus, for the direction $\Rightarrow$, it suffices to note that if the composition \eqref{eq:finjfactor} is injective, then the first homomorphism $H^i_\fm(\psi_\alpha)$ is also injective.
-For the direction $\Leftarrow$, we take colimits in \eqref{eq:finjfactor} to obtain the factorization

-of $H^i_\fm(F_R)\colon H^i_\fm(R) \to H^i_\fm(F_{R*}R)$, where the first homomorphism is injective by the exactness of filtered colimits, and the second homomorphism is an isomorphism since local cohomology commutes with filtered colimits.
-We therefore see that $R$ is $F$-injective. \end{proof}
+For the direction $\Leftarrow$, it suffices to take colimits in \eqref{eq:finjfactor}, since local cohomology commutes with filtered colimits. \end{proof}

 We will also use the following characterization of $F$-injectivity in terms of homomorphisms on $\Ext$ modules.
 Under $F$-finiteness hypotheses, this characterization is due to Fedder \cite[Rem.\ on p.\ 473]{Fed83} for Cohen--Macaulay rings, and is implicit in the proof of \cite[Prop.~4.3]{Sch09}.